HOCKULUS/BlocklistBlaster/README.md

-# BlocklistBlaster
+# BlocklistBlaster - Made for PiHole
 BlocklistBlaster is a web tool that allows you to combine multiple blocklists into one, removing duplicate entries and providing a single, consolidated list.
-With BlocklistBlaster, you can easily create and maintain your own custom pihole blocklist to enhance your pihole performance - Made for PiHole
+With BlocklistBlaster, you can easily create and maintain your own custom pihole blocklist to enhance your pihole performance.

+### What this tool realy does
+Redundant entries in multiple blocklists can slow down the performance of a PiHole, especially on smaller systems.
+This tool aims to help alleviate that burden by allowing users to create a consolidated list of unique entries from multiple blocklists.
+By removing duplicates, the resulting list is smaller and faster to process, which can help smaller PiHole systems run more efficiently.

 ### Requirements
 - Webserver running php 8.0 or higher